-Moravian College welcomes applications for admission from students currently attending other colleges and universities.
+Moravian University welcomes applications for admission from students currently attending other colleges and universities.
 A student may be admitted to Moravian as a transfer student at the beginning of either the fall or the spring term.

 Transfer Application Checklist

 The priority deadline for the Fall 2024 semester is May 1, 2024.
 We will start communicating admissions decisions for the Fall 2024 class in late January.
 The priority deadline for the Spring 2025 semester is November 1, 2024.
 We will start communicating admissions decisions for the Spring 2025 class in mid-September.

 - There is no fee to apply to Moravian University!
 Complete the Transfer Application today.

 2. Official High School Transcript or Official GED